 You may have heard people in the gym conversing about how many reps they perform and wondered what reps are.

-Exercise repetition is one of the key elements to exercising, and here are 2 questions you want to ask.
+Exercise repetition is one of the key elements of exercising, and here are 2 questions you want to ask.

 What are exercise repetitions?